 Performance-Enhancing Supplements: Information for Parents

 Young athletes can improve their sports performance by focusing on the basics: fluids, calories, training, conditioning, and rest.
 Shortcuts, such as the use of performance-enhancing substances and supplements, are of little benefit and can be dangerous.

 Here is information from the American Academy of Pediatrics about performance-enhancing substances and supplements for athletes.

 Parents and athletes need to be aware that dietary supplements are not regulated by the US Food and Drug Administration (FDA).
 Studies looking at the purity of supplements find high rates of contamination with possibly harmful substances.
 Also, many products do not contain the ingredients listed on the label.

 Young athletes sometimes take protein supplements or nucleic acid supplements (creatine) to help their sports performance.
 However, studies have not shown these supplements help improve sports performance in younger athletes.

 During puberty athletes grow and become stronger and their performance often improves very quickly.
 Creatine does not appear to offer any additional benefit in this age group.
 Most young athletes who eat a healthy, well-balanced diet do not need and would not benefit from protein supplements.
 However, vegetarians may be at risk of not eating enough protein and may benefit from meal planning with a registered dietitian.
-See Effects of Puberty on Sports Performance: What Parents Need to Know for more information.

 Energy Drinks and Stimulants